-- 1. No special techniques are required.
-The poultry should be prepared as for any other conventional method.
-Season if desired. - 2.
-Poultry should be thoroughly defrosted, ensuring giblets and any metal clamps are removed. - 3.
-Prick the skin and lightly brush with vegetable oil unless self basting. - All poultry should be placed on a microwave roasting rack or an ovenproof plate and placed on the turntable. - 5.
-Cook according to the instructions, in the cooking chart turning the bird over halfway through the cooking time.
-Poultry items, because of their shape have a tendency to cook unevenly, especially in very bony parts.
-Turning the bird during roasting helps to cook these areas evenly. - N.B.
-If whole birds are stuffed, the weight of the stuffed bird should be used when calculating the cooking time. - STAND for 5-10 minutes wrapped in foil after cooking before carving.
-The standing time is very important as it 'finishes off' the cooking time. - 7.
-Ensure poultry is thoroughly cooked before eating.
-Whole poultry is cooked when the juices run clear from the inside thigh when it is pierced with a sharp knife.
-Poultry portions should be pierce with a sharp knife through the thickest part to ensure that the juices are clear and the flesh is firm.
+- No special techniques are required.
+Poultry should be prepared as with conventional cooking.
+Season if desired. - Poultry should be thoroughly defrosted.
+Remove giblets and any metal clamps. - 3.
+Prick the skin and brush lightly with vegetable oil unless the poultry is self-basting. - 4.
+All poultry should be placed on a microwave roasting rack or a microwave-proof plate and placed on the turntable. - 5.
+Cook according to the instructions in the Poultry Cooking Chart below.
+Turn over halfway through the cooking time.
+Because of its shape, poultry has a tendency to cook unevenly, especially in very bony parts.
+Turning during roasting helps to cook these areas evenly. - 6.
+Let stand for 5-10 minutes wrapped in foil after cooking before carving.
+The standing time is very important, as it completes the cooking process. - 7.
+Make sure poultry is thoroughly cooked before eating.
+Whole poultry is completely cooked when the juices run clear from the inside thigh when it is pierced with a sharp knife.
+Poultry pieces should be pierced with a sharp knife through the thickest part to ensure that the juices are clear and the flesh is firm.